 Our online language courses are designed to provide a fun, virtual learning environment which will introduce kids to different languages and cultures with a focus on developing oral communication skills.
 Our family programs are offered for kids 3-6 years of age, kids programs for children 6-9 years of age and pre-teen/teen programs for kids 10-14 years of age.
-Our live classes are offered via Zoom and taught by qualified teachers.
+Our live classes are offered via Zoom in Beginner and Intermediate levels.

 Our online language courses are designed for those busy adults who have had some or no previous instruction in the language and for those who wish to brush up on their speaking skills.
 Ideal for anyone wishing to acquire basic communication skills and learn about cultural traditions of the regions where the language is spoken.
 Our live classes are offered via Zoom in Beginner, Intermediate & Advanced levels.